 The decisive precondition for economic, social and individual-oriented success of a society is healthy population.
 Essential to what is understood as health is the dynamics of changes and various processes which, however, show considerable inertia.
 As a result, numerous discrepancies arise, the most notable of which are those between the advances of medicine and the economic capacities of the country.
 Medicine must focus must on the most widespread and most severe threats: chronic non-infectious diseases, such as cardiovascular and cerebrovascular diseases, cancer, dementia and other mental diseases, or chronic diseases of the musculoskeletal system, and others.
 Attention must be paid to effects of the environment, which are changing profoundly.
 It is important to support the creation and evolution of new treatments and techniques (such as genetics and nanotechnology).
 New infectious diseases and the ever increasing resistance of new agents must be monitored.
 In response, virology and other disciplines must be supported.
 Fighting chronic non-infectious lifestyle diseases caused mostly by the unhealthy behaviour of a large part of the population will be a major challenge.
 The mission of the health care system is to adapt to the changing environment, knowledge, and society in order to provide all citizens with guaranteed access to health support and protection, to encourage healthy lifestyle, and enforce the rules of effective disease prevention.

-According to information from the RD&I IS, this programme has, until March 2020, supported 468 projects with state aid totalling CZK 4.739 billion.
+According to information from the RD&I IS, support has been provided (until March 2021) for 547 projects.